any-docs/css/content/reference/properties/appearance/index.md

 }
 ```

 We apply styles to both {{htmlelement("input")}} elements of type `checkbox`; these styles create a red square if the element is stylable.
-We set `appearance: none` on the {{cssxref(":checked")}} UI state for all inputs (`checkbox` and `radio`), as well as to elements with the `.none` class.
+We set `appearance: none` on the `:checked` UI state for all inputs (`checkbox` and `radio`), as well as to elements with the `.none` class.
 This removes all the style of the radio button and checkbox, other than the margins, and allows any set styles to be applied.
 There are no alternative styles provided for the radio buttons or `<select>` elements for when `none` is set.

 ```css
 [type="checkbox"] {